muritane/coordination-architecture/load-bearing_theory_stack.md

 * discretion vs agency
 * evaluation vs optimization

+These distinctions may be simultaneously active.
+The layers describe **coexisting structural regimes**, not a developmental or temporal sequence.

 The stack is organized to **preserve articulation** across these separations under pressure.

 ---